moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 A curve can be perfectly taut locally and still be beaten by a completely different curve of the same length.
 The set of endpoints where that happens — where two distinct shortest geodesics <em>tie</em> — is the <strong>Maxwell stratum</strong>.
-We show it is forced by a four-element symmetry group hiding inside the pendulum equation, and we compute the first tie exactly: it happens at arc length $4K(k^2)$, the very period that controlled the curvature in Part&nbsp;2.
+We show it is forced by the reflection group hiding inside the pendulum equation.
+We compute the mirror-pair tie exactly on the smooth elastica family — it lands at arc length $4K(k^2)$, the very period that controlled the curvature in Part&nbsp;2 — and set up the sharper result of the free sub-Riemannian problem, whose cut fires at *half* that (Part&nbsp;4).
 </div>

 ## Two ways to stop being optimal